SECTION MANAGER REPORT

-** AMATEUR RADIO PARITY ACT UPDATE
+** AMATEUR RADIO PARITY ACT

 Are you looking for a club?
 Contact Spence Graham, WT8WV@arrl,net.
 He’s the Section Affiliated Club Coordinator (ACC).
-He’ll hook you up with a club close to you.
+He’ll hook you up with the club or clubs close to you.
 If there isn’t one, and you’d like to start one, we can help with that, also.
 Send a list of the Zip Codes in your area to K8WV@arrl.org, and he’ll get you a list of hams living in those codes.
 You might be surprised how many there are!
 Don’t know how to organize a club?
 We can help with that, too, contact K8WV@arrl.org.